Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 Indicates that a radar has been detected and is actively jammed.

-> 💡 Due to DCS limitations, this is currently not simulated in-game.
+> 💡 Due to engine limitations, this is currently not simulated in-game.

 ### Reset Button and Lamp